leonoraidos/Green-Guardian/README.md

 Run npm install on both the server folder and client/my-app folder.

-You will a few things before being able to run this project.
-As you may see on the env sample files, you will need several personal key and details and place them in your own env file.
+You will need a few things before being able to run this project.
+As you may see on the env sample files, you will need several personal key and details and to place them in your own env file.

 # Plant.id API